 Minimizing the environmental impact all comes down to infrastructure agility, space, power, cooling and the challenges of efficiency without impacting operations.
 Optimization of power usage efficiency (PUE) means if managed and controlled their is less carbon footprint.
 This is mandatory and is a major part of the journey of resiliency, density and effectiveness.
-In collaboration with the electricity sector, its stakeholders and others our intent is to reduce the dependance on electrical power, increase the reliability of its usage in the data center making it affordable, and environmentally responsible.
+In collaboration with the electricity sector, its stakeholders, and others our intent is to reduce the dependence on electrical power, increase the reliability of its usage in the data center making it affordable, and environmentally responsible:

 To build a new data center a multitude of factors need be considered in the decision-making process.
 As one can imagine, months of analysis, permits, city planning legislation, evaluation, engineering and planning.

 The installation of the cooling is one of the most critical elements of the ecosystem.
 This is not just a rejuvenation or tune-up of the cooling of the ecosystem this is a rigorous process to make sure your cooling is at peak efficiency and interfaces to our rack ducts, equipment connections and refrigerant levels are optimized to insure accurate airflow.

 Electrical connections are to industry standards, the air filtration system operates in removing the heating issue from all components within the rack.
 We then ensure the heat intakes in the ceiling are operating at maximum efficiency to reclaim the heat and distribute wherever necessary in the building.

 We eliminate the hot/cold aisles within the data center freeing up valuable space that can be used to run the business in optimal fashion allowing ease of expansion, collapsing of legacy partially used racks, taking advantage of greater density equipment in compute and storage.